WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Labs/Lab 7 - Probability.md

 ## Challenge Problem

 The probability that a homeowner who holds both liability and property insurance coverage will file a liability claim is 0.04, and the probability that they will file a property claim is 0.1.
 The probability that a member of this class will file a liability claim but not a property claim is 0.01.
-What is the probability that a randomly selected homeowner who holds both liability and property insurance coverage will not file a claim of either type?x
+What is the probability that a randomly selected homeowner who holds both liability and property insurance coverage will not file a claim of either type?